 This has nothing to do with our business.
 We can't focus on generating electricity if we have to monitor inventory levels at the jewelry store.
 We can either sell it or set up a tax-free spin-off to our stockholders, but I’m tired of dealing with the subsidiary.
 It has to go.

 If the utility company decided to sell the subsidiary, it could go to someone like Warren Buffett, who would typically buy the business for cash.
 The problem is, the IRS will charge the utility company a capital gains tax on the sale of the business if it has appreciated in value.
 If the subsidiary has been part of the corporation for very long, it has almost certainly increased in value over the holding period.
-With most companies in the 35 percent tax bracket, it means that the management will only receive about 65 percent of what the subsidiary is worth on an after-tax basis.
+With most companies in the 21% tax bracket as of 2021, it means that the management will only receive about 79% of what the subsidiary is worth on an after-tax basis.

-If the utility company decided to issue a tax-free spin-off to the stockholders, it would instead incorporate the jewelry store as its own, stand-alone business, give it a new CEO, its own Board of Directors, corporate offices, etc. It would print up stock certificates and, in many cases, distribute them to the existing stockholders of the Power & Light company on a pro-rata basis.
-If you owned 5 percent of the utility company stock, you would receive 5 percent of the total stock in the new jewelry store.
+If the utility company decided to issue a tax-free spin-off to the stockholders, it would instead incorporate the jewelry store as its own stand-alone business, give it a new CEO, its own Board of Directors, corporate offices, etc. It would print up stock certificates and, in many cases, distribute them to the existing stockholders of the Power & Light company on a pro-rata basis.
+If you owned 5% of the utility company stock, you would receive 5% of the total stock in the new jewelry store.

-In some cases, the company will have an IPO for the subsidiary first, selling a set percentage to the public, such as 10 percent or 20 percent of the shares, and then spin-off the remaining stock to its stockholders.
+In some cases, the company will have an IPO for the subsidiary first, selling a set percentage to the public, such as 10% or 20% of the shares, and then spin-off the remaining stock to its stockholders.
 When Philip Morris spun-off Kraft Foods a couple of decades ago, this was the route it chose to take.

 Benefits of Tax-Free Spin-Offs